johnnyshankman/hihat/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## How to Update hihat to a new version
+## Updating hihat to latest version

 Updating *hihat* is simple and ensures that you keep your library and all your settings intact.
 Follow these steps to update *hihat*: